bcgov/geobc-bier/README.md

 ***Please do your best to write legible code and document your scripts.***

 ## Getting Help or Reporting an Issue
-To report bugs, issues, or feature requests please file an [issue](issues)
+To report bugs, issues, or feature requests please file an issue.

 ## License
     Copyright 2019 BC Provincial Government